hot-glue-for-rails/hot-glue/README.md

 Note this leaves open a privileged escalation attack (a security vulnerability).

 To fix this, you'll need to use Pundit with special syntax designed for this purpose.
-Please see Example #16 in the [https://school.jfbcodes.com/8188](Hot Glue Tutorial).
+Please see [Example #16 in the Hot Glue Tutorial](https://school.jfbcodes.com/8188)

 ## "Thing" Label